Office of Personnel Management

 1/20

-The DOGE team moves into a secure office within OPM, installing sofa beds and armed security
+The DOGE team moves into a secure office within OPM, installing sofa beds and armed security to prevent other staff from entry.

 1/23